more enjoyable. Not interested in history? Don't worry, you can jump past to find out

 2. The Hall of the Prisoners

-The second hall on stealing your attention is the Hall of the Prisoners.
-This section takes its dramatic name after the four enormous sculptures depicting slaves or prisoners in nude.
+.
 They stand out from the rest not just for their compelling emotional resonance but also for the fact of being unfinished.
 Michelangelo didn’t die before he could finish them, no. He left them so intentionally, cleverly depicting the never-ceasing human struggle to break free from the limits and weaknesses of our existence.
 Most importantly, the emotional and mental fight and struggle of the prisoners look chillingly realistic.

 The four prisoners stayed in the Michelangelo’s workshop until his death when his nephew discovered them and gifted them to the Grand Duke Cosimo I Medici.
 Before being placed in Accademia, they spend years decorating the large Grotto in the Boboli Gardens of the Pitti Palace.

-3. Tribune (Statue of David)
+3. Tribune - Statue of David Location

-The third hall grants you the sight you’ve been waiting for since the moment you set foot in the gallery.
+Well, the third hall grants you the sight you’ve been waiting for since the moment you set foot in the gallery.
 There, in the central part of the hall, right under the flattering light of skylight, stands David in all its imposing glory.

 Seeing Michelangelo's David in person is nothing like seeing its picture.
 The first thing that strikes you is its size.
 The sculpture is over 4.3m (14 ft) tall; 5.17m (17ft) counting the carved rock pedestal, sculpted from one solid block of white Carrera marble.
 Towering above its admirers in its purity, the statue feels larger than life.